You can’t yet buy ALGO directly with GBP, so you’ll have to go through another cryptocurrency such as Bitcoin.

 It also offers unique economic innovations, including a public token dispersal process through periodic Dutch auctions.
 The basic tenet is that the market will always ensure a fair ALGO price, and that users will be able to return their ALGO for 90% of the purchase price for up to a year after the purchase, as a kind of algorithmic “satisfaction guaranteed” arrangement.

 The team behind Algorand has attracted a lot of attention.
 Most notably, it was founded by Turing Award-winning computer scientist Silvio Micali.

 What to consider before you buy ALGO

 There are risks involved in purchasing any cryptocurrency, and even though ALGO aims to offer more assurances through its money-back and Dutch auction system, it still carries many of the same risks as any other cryptocurrency, including a complete loss of funds in the event of hacking or other misadventure.

 Other factors to consider include the following:

-Regulatory issues: As a public, permissionless blockchain protocol, Algorand occupies something of a regulatory grey area, and it may be unpredictably affected by regulatory shifts.
+Regulatory issues.
+As a public, permissionless blockchain protocol, Algorand occupies something of a regulatory gray area, and it may be unpredictably affected by regulatory shifts.